google/pyglove/README.md

 PyGlove is a general-purpose library for Python object manipulation.
 It introduces symbolic object-oriented programming to Python, allowing direct manipulation of objects that makes meta-programs much easier to write.
-It has been used to handle complex machine learning scenarios, such as AutoML. as well as facilitating daily programming tasks with extra flexibility.
+It has been used to handle complex machine learning scenarios, such as AutoML, as well as facilitating daily programming tasks with extra flexibility.

 PyGlove is lightweight and has no dependencies beyond the Python interpreter.